monbiote/India_Used_Car_Price_Predictor/README.md

 The best model is: Gradient Boosting with an MSE of 232636185273.258, RMSE of 482323.735 and an R2 of 0.811

 ### Further Improvements

-Preprocessors:
+#### Preprocessors
-- Other imputation methods could be added within the fillprocessor.py file.
+- Explore other imputation methods to be included in the `fillprocessor.py` file.

-Features:
+#### Features
-- Expand the techniques used within the transformator.py file.
+- Expand the techniques used in the `transformator.py` file.

-Models/Metrics:
+#### Models/Metrics
-- Multiple other predictions methods could be added to our modelselector.py file..
+- Integrate additional predictive methods in the `modelselector.py` file.
-- Used further statistical  performance metrics.
+- Employ more advanced statistical performance metrics for model evaluation.

-Pipeline
+#### Pipeline
-- To optimize our Python pipeline, we could consider encapsulating the features to leverage the sklearn pipeline technique.
+- Optimize the Python pipeline by encapsulating features to leverage the `sklearn` pipeline technique.
-- Designing fitting and transforming methods.
+- Develop fitting and transforming methods for improved workflow efficiency.